Killthebug/Bika-Lims-Wiki/Bika-LIMS-Developer-Guidelines.md

 2) Committing directly to the develop branch is permitted only in the case of trivial modifications.
 The distinction between trivial and important commits is a subjective one.
 When

-* Multiple files or functions are changed
+* Multiple files or functions are modified
-* The changes caused some refactoring which was not directly related to the issue
+* The changes caused some refactoring not directly related to it
-* More than 100 lines are changed (even simple changes)
+* More than 100 lines are changed, even for simple modifications
-* You feel the need for code review, or have questions about your code
+* You feel the need for code review, or have questions

-In these cases, you will need to branch from develop.
+the commit is not trivial, please branch from develop.

-3) BPF branches may not be merged into develop until automated tests are written and passing.
+3) BPF branches may not be merged into develop until automated tests pass

-4) BPF branches written by one user must be reviewed by at least one other user, and should not be merged back into develop by the user who created the code.
+4) BPF branches written by a single coder must be reviewed by at least one other, and should not be merged into develop by the original coder

 #### hotfix/next branch